mynew4/cmangos-docs-wiki/WorldDB_structure/creature_model_info.md

 This Value Comes From Sniff Packet Data.

-Divide sniffed value with 7.
+Divide sniffed value with 7.<br>
 Example: Sniffed RunSpeed for a specific creature is 10.
-Divide it by 7 to get our DB value.
+Divide it by 7 to get our DB value.<br>
 10/7=1,42857

 (Default Value Is: 1.14286)